-System-wide barriers include the inadequate capacity of the education system to welcome and adequately support children with disabilities in mainstream public education and community schools; lack of teachers' preparation on inclusive education strategies; inaccessible and rigid curricula; and inaccessible physical and remote learning environments.
+System-wide barriers include the inadequate capacity of the education system to welcome and adequately support children with disabilities in mainstream public education and community schools; lack of teachers' preparation on inclusive education strategies; inaccessible and rigid curricula;

 Limited data and evidence compound these barriers and hamper understanding of how gender, disability, and refugee status intersect.
-Data on out-of-school children with disabilities are scarce.
+Data on out-of-school children with disabilities especially refugees and migrants with disabilities are scarce.
 As a result, although progress has been made towards inclusion, children with disabilities often remain invisible in the national education system.